GreyMatteOr/ideabox-boilerplate/README.md

  +  As relative novices both in working in a group as well as CSS, getting the initial comp was challenging.
 There was a bug getting our overlay to size properly that took about 2-3 hours to discover what was causing it.
 To a lesser extent, there were numerous other sizing issues that weren't immediately obvious.
 Several times, we experimented with flexbox and grid-template-areas, but each time, they became overly-complicated, so we reverted back to grid.
 We did this enough times that it was a noticeable time-sink.
 The struggle did eventually unearth gems of knowledge, so in a way we're all glad to happened.
 Though, those lessons would have been equally memorable with half the effort.

++  We had some git conflicts that took some time to sort out.
+We also learned not to copy and paste code directly from our slack messages into our editors.
+Downloading the plain text would have saved a couple of headaches.

 > [Back to the top](#idea-organizer)
 ---
  ## Wins

-  +
-At first, iteration 0 and 1 took a lot of effort and eye-balling to put together.
+  + At first, iteration 0 and 1 took a lot of effort and eye-balling to put together.
 This took more time than we had anticipated We knew we were going to be working under time-constraints and a lot of material we had yet to cover was up ahead.
 Still, each time we got together, we blasted through a whole iteration in usually 3 hours or less.
 Even with all of the outside challenges, we came together and got to where we wanted to be with a decent chunk of leftover time.
 Even some never-before-seen git errors couldn't slow us down for very long!

+  + We all are much more comfortable with gridding and formatting a page in CSS.
+We also have a better understanding of managing the data model along-side of the DOM.

 > [Back to the top](#idea-organizer)
  ---